SDPB Arts

 I want to involve the context of our life today.

-You know, I can come up with my own interpretation of a figure.
+For me, I do all of them, you know, I can come up with my own interpretation of a figure.

-I do have arts education, so I know how to construct the figure to make it proportionally correct, but I can also exaggerate it and make it elongated.
+I do have arts education, so I know how to construct the figure to make it proportionally correct, but I can also exaggerate it and make it elongate it, you know, just have fun with it and make it the way that you like to make it.

 I think that's something that's a part of who we are as children.

-When you look back to the drawings you did as a little kid in kindergarten, you probably had these really giant beings that were your parents or maybe these little short beings that were your siblings, I don't know, or yourself.
+When you look back to the drawings you did as a little kid in kindergarten, you probably had these really giant beings that were your parents, or maybe these little short, beings that were your siblings, I don't know, or yourself.

 So you can go back to that and have fun with it later on in life.